formerly citizens' greener Evanston

 Encouragement to join from the founder of its predecessor organization, its mission, and seeing it as a way to fulfill my desire to get off the sidelines and take action.

 Winning a unanimous City Council vote to overturn the denial of solar panels on our home's rooftop, leading to rewritten historic district rooftop solar rules.
 Also our lawnless garden.
-It's low maintenance, and integrates habitat value and landscape architecture.
+It's low maintenance and it integrates habitat value and landscape architecture.

 What moved you to get involved in climate action?